 One thing that blogging for 6 months has definitely taught me is that I underestimated the power and importance of Pinterest.
 In the next few months, I’ll definitely work on my Pinterest strategy and might write a blog post on it.

 2. Network with other bloggers my age (and older)!

 I’ve enjoyed speaking with bloggers my age and finding older ones.
 It’s a great way to learn new tips and tricks.
 I definitely will join more blogging groups on Facebook and interact more.
 Also, I love helping other bloggers!

 3. I want to make more college advice content and start making YouTube and TikTok videos.

 4. Have my own digital products.
-I’m thinking Canva templates because I love Canva.
+I’m thinking about making Canva templates because I love Canva.